borntofrappe/react-practice/nextjs-tutorial/README.md

 In the tutorial, the function is instructed to consider data in the form of articles stored in the `posts` folder.

-`gray-matter` is a package useful to retrieve metadata for each article, metatadata which is included in the frontmatter of the `.md` files with yaml syntax.

-In `lib/posts.js` create a small library to read the data from the `posts` folder and exporting a function which returns the posts (specifically their metadata) sorted by date.
+`lib/posts.js` defines a small library to read the data from the markdown files in the `posts` folder.
+The script relies on `gray-matter` to retrieve the metadata (and later content) for each article

 With this setup `getStaticProps` is able to fetch the data and return the information to the relevant component.
 For instance and for `index.js`, the function returns the entire collection so that it is possible to list the articles.